Resources for nurses

 Over 40 per cent of women diagnosed with ovarian cancer visit their GP three times or more before being referred for diagnostic tests.
 And almost half of women are initially referred for tests for something other than ovarian cancer.

-Primary care (such as GP surgeries and primary care nurses) plays a pivotal role in ensuring that women are put on the right path for diagnosis as soon as possible.
+Primary care services play a pivotal role in ensuring that women are put on the right path for diagnosis as soon as possible.
 It's vital that primary care health professionals are knowledgeable of ovarian cancer and vigilant of the symptoms that are commonly associated with it.